Beach scene Playa del Carmen

 The City of Playa del Carmen

-With a population of 250,000+ it is now most certainly a city, although it still has that small-town feel.
+With a population of 300,000+ it is now most certainly a city, although it still has that small-town feel.
 Its popularity as a tourist and expat destination has seen it grow exponentially over the past 10 years.
 Once peppered with small one-story flat-roofed houses, it now houses resorts, high-rise condominiums and many gated communities.
-In the centre, you can still find studios for $300 USD per month, while penthouse apartments on the beach rent for $1000+ USD.
-Housing prices drop the further from the beach you go.
+Five years ago in the center, you could still find studios for $300 USD per month.
+Now they are going for $500+ USD, while 1-2 bedroom apartments can rent from $750-$1000+ USD.
+Housing prices drop the further from the beach you go, but have risen in suburban areas too.

 International Community